 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Underground mines have had more than 900 million tons of coal removed in Indiana since the 1800's.
-In the early days, many mines were never surveyed, thus no maps exist to describe the extent of abandoned underground mines.
+In the early days, many mines were never surveyed, thus few maps exist to describe the extent of abandoned underground mines.
 Geologists estimate that up to 150 square miles of underground coalmines exist in the 26 coal producing counties in Indiana.
 Property owners may not be aware of an underground mine until it collapses leaving a depression or hole in the ground or causing structural damage to their homes.
+In the very early days of industry simple hand tools were used to extract coal close to the surface.
+Shallow seams were easier to extract with the technology of the times.
+Roof support consisted of simple wooden supports, and the occasional pillar of coal left in place.
+Over the course of several years these features erode and the roof can crumble.
+Eventually it may not support itself and collapse completely opening a large hole at ground level measuring several feet across and very deep.

 Conventional home-owners insurance does not cover damage caused by mine subsidence.
 However, insurance protection sponsored by the State of Indiana is available for home-owners through private insurance agents.
 In 1986, the Indiana legislature established the Indiana Mine Subsidence Insurance Fund.
 This insurance covers structural damage caused by old abandoned underground mines.
 Compensation or repairs for damage caused by active underground mining is the responsibility of the mine operator.